Reduction in Estate Tax Exemptions May Impact Family Businesses

 Portability

 Very rarely do spouses die at the same time, so business owners with estates valued in the $4 million to $6 million range need to pay attention to what’s known as spousal portability.
-Since the federal estate tax exclusion, which stands at $12.06 million for 2022, applies to each partner, the total exclusion for a married couple is $24.1 million.
+Since the federal estate tax exclusion, which stands at $12.06 million for 2022, applies to each principal, the total exclusion for a married couple is $24.1 million.
 The portability rule means when the first spouse dies and does not use his or her full estate tax exemption, the remaining exemption can be added to the surviving spouse’s exemption and used when they die.

 With exemptions as high as they are right now, most taxpayers don’t need to worry about federal estate taxes.
 However, President Biden has included a significant reduction in the estate tax exemption in his tax proposals for the past two years.
 Even though Congress has failed to act on the proposal, there’s another issue on the horizon.
 The current exemptions are due to expire in 2025, at which time they would be cut in half.
 With property values soaring, many business owners and family farm owners will find their estates beyond the exemption levels and subject to the federal estate tax, unless they use the portability rules.